pkp/pkp-docs/learning-ojs/site-admin/en/index.md

 **Settings Wizard** will take you to the settings for that journal.
 This option is described in depth below, under [Configure Journal-Specific Settings](#per-journal-settings).

 **Users** will allow you to add and manage users associated with the journal.
-Once you have created a journal and completed your configurations, you will likely want to create a user account for the Journal Manager or Editor - see the [Users and Roles chapter](../../journal-managers/en/users) for details.
+Once you have created a journal and completed your configurations, you will likely want to create a user account for the Journal Manager and Editor - see the [Users and Roles chapter](../../journal-managers/en/users) for detail on permissions levels. {#manage-users}

 ![The Users window with a list of current users.](./assets/admin-users-3.5.png)

+**Note**: In accordance with GDPR, the ability to edit user accounts has been restricted to the Site Administrator role as of OJS 3.5.
+If the user has lost access to their email, cannot update their own information, or was erroneously removed from a role, the edit options available to you as Site Administrator can be used to troubleshoot.

+Access the Users tab from the Settings wizard of a selected journal, and click the blue arrow next to the user that needs to be edited.
+Select Edit User to edit the following information:
+* The user's first and surnames
+* The user's email
+* The user's country
+* The user's password, including forcing the user to reset their password (useful if the user does not receive the registration confirmation - they can be given a temporary password that they can then reset)
+* The user's assigned roles and whether their roles should appear in the editorial masthead - these changes will be made *without sending an invite to the user*

 ### Configure Journal-Specific Settings {#per-journal-settings}
 Clicking **Settings Wizard** will take you to the settings for that journal.
 This can be used to adjust configurations at the individual journal level.